 sudo apt upgrade

-The apt update command refreshes the local package database from configured repositories, while apt upgrade applies any available security patches and bug fixes.
-Running both commands before new installations prevents dependency conflicts.
+The apt update command refreshes package metadata, while apt upgrade applies available security patches and bug fixes before the PHP packages are installed.

 PHP integrates with web servers in different ways, each with distinct performance and management characteristics.
-To proceed, select the method that matches your web server and use case from the options below.
+Select the method that matches your web server and use case.

 | Method | Web Server | Process Model | Best For |